Article

 Fishing in the rivers below dams is also good in the winter.
 Conditions vary according to how much water, if any, is being released from the dam, the current being generated and the clarity of the water.
 Two spots to try are the Osage River below Bagnell Dam and the Osage River below Truman Dam.

 Take a winter trip to one of the state’s trout parks: Bennett Spring State Park, Roaring River State Park, Montauk State Park and Maramec Spring Park.
-They’re open for catch-and-release fishing only from mid-November through mid-February, but the payoff is a lot more elbow room along the spring-fed, trout-filled streams.
-With fewer anglers at the parks, it’s a perfect time to learn the art of fly fishing.
+Trout fishing during the winter is catch-and-release only from mid-November to mid-February.
+Catch and keep trout season opens on March 1 and ends on Oct.
+31 each year.

 You can also fish for trout at more than 30 lakes – many located in city parks – across the state.
 The Missouri Department of Conservation stocks the lakes with rainbow trout during the winter months.
 Some of the lakes are catch-and-release while others allow you to keep a limited number of fish.
 Limits and tackle restrictions vary by the lake and season.